slackapi/bolt-js/docs/_future/request_time_off_tutorial.md

 ---
 ### Set up your trigger {#setup-trigger}

-This app comes with pre-existing functionality - Functions, Workflows and a Trigger set up to kick things off.
+This app comes with preexisting functionality - Functions, Workflows and a Trigger set up to kick things off.
 Let's run a command to initialize that Trigger via the CLI.

 First, make sure you're in the project directory in your command line: `cd my-app`